Bradpk/to-do-list/pseudocode.md

 Not Completed Button
 Delete All Button
 Delete Button

+INPUT:
+User enters relevant information

+RENDER: Relevant information is displayed on the screen

+END:
 ------------------------------------------------
 FUNCTIONS:
-function HandleInput - (To retrieve information the user put into the input box)
+function HandleInput - (To retrieve formatted information the user put into the input box)

 function AddItem - (To add new items to the list)